Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier Performance Insights

-- The 34.8 rebounds per game Xavier averages rank 35th in college basketball, and are 5.8 more than the 29 its opponents collect per contest.
+- The 34.8 rebounds per game Xavier averages rank 35th in college basketball, and are 5.8 more than the 29.0 its opponents pull down per contest.

-- Xavier makes 7.4 three-pointers per game (181st in college basketball), while its opponents have made 7.5 on average.
+- Xavier knocks down 7.4 three-pointers per game (181st in college basketball) at a 39.1% rate (fourth-best in college basketball), compared to the 7.5 its opponents make while shooting 35.6% from beyond the arc.

 - Xavier has committed 12.3 turnovers per game (222nd in college basketball action) while forcing 11.5 (213th in college basketball).